Hybrid-Let vs Buy-to-Let in London 2026: Which Yields More?

 Hybrid-Let is the right answer for owners of furnished-ready or furnishable flats in Zone 1 and 2 London, where the short-let ADR is at least 2.2x the long-let nightly equivalent.
 For owners outside those postcodes, or for unfurnished family houses in the outer zones, traditional AST remains the sensible base case.
 The best way to find out which camp your property falls into is to run the numbers on your actual address — the calculator at the end of this post takes about 30 seconds.

 One final observation.
 The owners who benefit most from Hybrid-Let are not the ones chasing yield for its own sake — they are the ones who want reliable, hands-off income from a London asset while living elsewhere.
-Our average owner sits outside the UK (Istanbul, Dubai, Hong Kong and Singapore top the list) and wants a single monthly statement, a compliant operation, and a WhatsApp number they can call.
+The owners we're built for live outside the UK — Istanbul, Dubai, Hong Kong, Singapore — and want a single monthly statement, a compliant operation, and a WhatsApp number they can call.
 The uplift is the hook; the operational reliability is the reason they stay for year two, year three, year five.
 If that profile matches yours, switching is rarely the wrong call.